fharper/resume/resume.md

 - Built the first Fitbit developer community which successfully helped launch Fitbit's first two smartwatches
 - Creatively acquired financial resources to lead the developer relations team to success
+- Spoke at conferences & metups in the United States, Japan, Australia, Ireland, Romania & Singapore

 **Self-employed** (2015/01 - 2017/10)